Estate Administration · Beneficiary Rights

 Real property is the estate asset most likely to generate disputes between beneficiaries and executors.
 Beneficiaries who inherit an interest in real estate have specific rights that intersect with the executor’s authority to manage and sell estate property.

 A beneficiary who is specifically devised a property in the will has a strong interest in seeing that property preserved and transferred.
-An executor who sells specifically devised property without legal justification may be breaching the will’s instructions and the beneficiary’s rights.
+An executor selling real estate in Pennsylvania without legal justification may be breaching the will’s instructions and the beneficiary’s rights.

 Beneficiaries who inherit property as co-owners through intestacy face a different set of challenges.
 They must navigate shared ownership with other heirs who may have different goals and different financial needs.
-The problems that arise in these situations, from probate real estate complications to executor sales to occupancy disputes, are among the most common reasons beneficiaries seek legal counsel.
+The problems that arise in these situations, from probate real estate complications in Pennsylvania to occupancy disputes, are among the most common reasons beneficiaries seek legal counsel.
+When co-owners cannot agree, any co-owner can file a partition action in Pennsylvania to force a resolution.